Taro Logo

 Medium

-The most straightforward approach is to flatten the matrix into a single sorted array and then return the element at index k-1.
-This will give us the correct result, but it will not meet the memory complexity requirement.
+The simplest approach is to extract all elements from the matrix into a single array, sort the array, and then return the element at index k-1.
+This solution is straightforward but not the most efficient in terms of memory complexity.

 def kth_smallest_brute_force(matrix, k):